Paradise, Calif., Water Is Contaminated But Residents Are Moving Back Anyway

 "You can't," Awalt says.
 "That's part of the inspection process."

 So they bought a huge water tank, out of pocket, for $6,500.
 It's sitting beneath the shade of an old walnut tree along the fence line of her property.
 On the other side of the fence is the rubble of what used to be her neighbor's home.
-There's a debris pile and a couple of mangled, burnt lawn mowers waiting to be hauled away.
+There are piles of debris and a couple of mangled, burnt lawn mowers waiting to be hauled away.

 The Awalts spend $250 to fill the water tank every few weeks.
-It's peace of mind.
+It's expensive, but it's peace of mind.

 "It's kind of up to the homeowner," Awalt says.
 "It's on them to figure it out."